RSKELT0N/GraphQuery/README.md

 # GraphQuery #
-*A graph database to represent edges between nodes that hold properties and information renered through a GUI application..*
+*A graph database to represent edges between nodes that hold properties and information rendered through a GUI application..*

 ## Build and compile project